CoreOrganizations/AstrOS/API_SETUP.md

 ## Overview

-AstrOS now supports powerful GPT integration for enhanced AI capabilities!
-Contributors can bring their own API keys to unlock advanced features while maintaining full privacy control and local fallback capabilities.
+AstrOS now features an **API-First Architecture** powered by GPT-OSS-20B!
+The system comes pre-configured with a working API key for immediate use, but contributors can bring their own API keys for enhanced control and customization.

+### ✨ What's New: GPT-OSS-20B Integration

+- 🚀 **Pre-configured** with microsoft/wizardlm-2-8x22b model via OpenRouter
+- 🤖 **API-First processing** - all queries go to LLM first
+- 🧠 **Intelligent responses** to any question or command
+- 🔧 **Smart tool integration** - AI decides when to use local tools
+- 🎯 **Response customization** system for fine-tuning outputs

 ## 🔑 API Provider Options